lightningkite/kotlin-observable/README.md

   var message by messageObservable

   fun test(){
-    println(message) //you can access the value at any time
+    println(messageObservable.value) //you can access the value at any time println(message) //equivalent to the above

     //The code below is adding a new listener to the observable.
 This listener will be called whenever the observable changes. messageObservable += { newMessage ->